10th May 2016

 “Now the River Thames will benefit from vast improvements to its water quality with less pollution and overflow.”

-The access points are being secured by perimeter security expert Zaun, with its most intruder-resistant product, ArmaWeave, with double leaf gates.
+The access points are secured by perimeter security expert Zaun, with its most intruder-resistant product, ArmaWeave, with double-leaf gates.

-The biggest of these outfalls, at Abbey Mills pumping station, has been discharging 16 million tonnes of sewage per year to the River Lee.
+At Abbey Mills pumping station, the biggest of these outfalls has been discharging 16 million tonnes of sewage per year to the River Lee.

-The Lee Tunnel connects the Abbey Mills Water Treatment Centre to Beckton Sewage Treatment Works, Europe’s largest such site, both if which are also secured by Zaun perimeter protection.
+The Lee Tunnel connects the Abbey Mills Water Treatment Centre to Beckton Sewage Treatment Works, Europe’s largest such site, both of which are also secured by Zaun perimeter protection.